avnr/deem/README.md

 - `-q` or `--quiet`: By default `deem` will print during its execution a stats summary that details how many items are in the current `ar` archive, how many in the new stream, and how many items will be inserted/updated or removed.
 The `--quiet` option will suppress this message.
-In addition `deem` prints a message when it creates a new new archive and when it is used in "test" mode (see next), `--quiet` will suppress these messages as well.
+In addition `deem` prints a message when it creates a new archive and when it is used in "test" mode (see next), `--quiet` will suppress these messages as well.

-- `-t` or `--test`: Running deem in test mode will cause `deem` to check for changes and print stats, but the archive will not be touched, i.e. it will remain unchanged.
+- `-t` or `--test`: Running `deem` in test mode will cause `deem` to check for changes and print stats, but the archive will not be touched, i.e. it will remain unchanged.

 - `-i <filename>` or `--input <filename>`: Read the key-value pairs from &lt;filename&gt; rather than from stdin.